Skip to main content

 This mirrors Generation but with two-word context instead of one.

-#Example (generation)
+Example (generation)

-Using the bucket model from above:
+Using the cutouts spread from above:

-10. Continue or stop here
+9. Continue or stop here

 Generated text: “see spot run. see spot jump.”